hpcoloma/pp5-dough-n-drizzle/README.md

     -   **Sign-Up Prompts**: Invitations to join the mailing list for discounts and updates.
     -   **Social Media Follow Links**: Encouragements to follow Dough n Drizzle on various platforms.
 -   **SEO Content Requirements**
-    -   **Keywords and Phrases: Research and identify keywords relevant to Dough n Drizzle that should be integrated into website content.**
+    -   **Keywords and Phrases:** Research and identify keywords relevant to Dough n Drizzle that should be integrated into website content.
-    -   **Meta Descriptions: Create engaging and descriptive meta tags for each page to improve search engine visibility.**
+    -   **Meta Descriptions:** Create engaging and descriptive meta tags for each page to improve search engine visibility.
-    -   **Alt Text for Images: Provide descriptive text for all images to enhance accessibility and SEO.**
+    -   **Alt Text for Images:** Provide descriptive text for all images to enhance accessibility and SEO.

-### USER STORSER STORIES
+### USER STORIES
 Dough n Drizzle project uses a Kanban Board to manage and track progress throughout the development cycle.
 The Kanban board visualizes work stages, from initial backlog through to completed tasks, facilitating efficient task management and smooth workflow.
 This approach allows me to prioritize tasks, track progress, and ensure that all features and improvements are delivered in a timely manner.

 -   **MoSCoW Prioritization**